jonathanhogg/flitter/docs/language.md

 - `1..21|5` evaluates to the vector `1;6;11;16`
 - `1..0|-0.1` evaluates to the vector `1;0.9;0.8;0.7;0.6;0.5;0.4;0.3;0.2;0.1`

-Ranges are *not* lazy like they are in Python, so `0..1000000` will create a vector with 1 million items.
+Ranges are *not* lazy as they are in Python, so `..1000000` will create a vector with 1 million items.

 ## Indexing